87tana/NLP_SentimentAnalysis/README.md

 ## DataSet

 The dataset, [Amazon Fine Food](https://www.kaggle.com/snap/amazon-fine-food-reviews), consists of reviews of fine foods from Amazon.
 While the dataset spans over 10 years with approximately 500,000 observations, we performed sentiment model comparison on a subset of 500 observations for speed.
-However, for prediction purposes, the entire dataset was used.
+However, for prediction purposes, the 100,000 observation was used.

 ## Distribution of Scores